Auditing Retention Policies in Office 365

 This will export these details to a CSV file called UserRetentionPolicy.csv in the current directory.
 You can now open this in Microsoft Excel to see the results.

-If you can’t be bothered with all this PowerShell, you could sign up to our Office 365 Reporting application and we can do the hard work for you.
+If you can’t be bothered with all this PowerShell, you check out our Office 365 reporting software and we can do the hard work for you.